-- Q) Prakash reaches a sweet shop and asks for 1 Kg of 'Burfi' if the sweets are fresh.
-Seller replies' "Sir, my all sweets are fresh and of good quality."
-Prakash agrees to buy on the condition that first he tastes one piece of 'Burfi' to check the quality.
+- Suit for price (Section 55): In the mentioned contract of sale, the price is payable after 15 days and Mr. E refuses to pay such price, Mr. D may sue Mr. E for the price - Suit for damages for non-acceptance (Section 56): Mr. D may sue Mr. E for damages for non-acceptance if Mr. E wrongfully neglects or refuses to accept and Mr. D may sue Mr. E for pay for the goods, As regards measure of damages, Section 73 of the Indian Contract Act, 1872 applies. - Suit for interest [Section 61]; If there is no specific agreement between the Mr. D and Mr. E as to interest price of the goods from the date on which payment becomes due, Mr. D may charge interest on the price when it becomes due from such day as he may notify to Mr. E. - 40.Prakash reaches a sweet shop and asks for 1 Kg of Burfi' if the sweets are fresh, Seller replies' (Sir, my all sweets are fresh) agrees to buy on the condition that first he testes one piece of 'Burfi' to check the quality.
 The seller gives him one piece to taste.
-Prakash, on finding the quality is good, ask the seller to pack.
-On reaching the house, Prakash finds that 'Burfi' is stale not fresh while the piece tasted was fresh.
-Now Prakash wants to avoid the contract and return the 'Burfi' to the seller. - 1.
-State with reason whether Prakash can avoid the contract under the Sale of Goods Act, 1930? - 2.
-Will your answer be different if Prakash does not taste the sweets?
+Prakash, on finding the quality is good, ask the seller to pack, On reaching the house, Prakash finds that 'Burfi' is stale not fresh while the piece tasted was fresh, Now Prakash wants to avoid the contract and return the 'Burfi: - 1.
+State with reason whether prakash can avoid the contract under the Sale of Goods Act, 1930? - 2.
+Will your answer differ if Prakash does not taste the sweets?